-As developers/owners approach the County with interest in lot consolidation, the County will consider which incentives to offer, including deferring certain fees, waivinge lot merger fees for certain small contiguous lots, and provide-providing concurrent/fast tracking of project application reviews to developers who provide affordable housing.
+As developers/owners approach the County with interest in lot consolidation, the County will consider which incentives to offer, including deferring certain fees, waivinge lot merger fees for certain small contiguous lots, and provide providing concurrent/fast tracking of project application reviews to developers who provide affordable housing.
 The County will also pursue grant funding for parcel assemblage land banking when it is available.

 - Encourage and support the consolidation of smaller, contiguous, residential parcels into larger parcels that would allow for the development of large, well-designed, multi-family development projects.
-Continue to offer a tiered density bonus program to encourage consolidation of small lots for multifamily development. - Support consolidation as applicable housing applications are received. - Pursue grant funding as feasible during planning period if California legislation and/or programs enable a taxincrement or similar program that leads to funding for site assembly.
+Continue to offer a tiered density bonus program to encourage consolidation of small lots for multifamily development. - Support consolidation as applicable housing applications are received.